 Bluetooth and Wi-Fi streaming speakers are all the rage, and old-school hi-fi separates remain popular.
-But there is a third way that allows separates owners to have their audiophile stereo cake and eat digitally streamed music: streaming DACs.
+But there is a third way that allows separates owners to have their audiophile stereo cake and eat digitally streamed music: the best streaming DACs, which you plug in to your 'hi-fi stack' – or whatever the cool kids call them nowadays.

-These are not to be confused with standard, wired DACs, which let you convert digital audio sources such as CD or Apple TV into an analogue signal that can be put into a standard amplifier or all-in-one speaker.
+These are not to be confused with ye olde worlde, hi-fi wired DACs, which let you convert digital audio sources from CD players (remember them?) to Apple TVs (remember them?) into an analogue signal that can be put into a standard amplifier or all-in-one speaker.

-Nor are they to be confused with headphone DACs, which you use to get better sound from your laptop or mobile via, obviously, headphones.
+Nor are they to be confused with headphone DACs, which are more portable – often battery powered – and which you use to get better sound from your laptop or mobile via, obviously, headphones.

 What is the best streaming DAC?